jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "I'd be playing professional hockey.
 That's high-risk by definition."

-"Sanctioned high-risk.
-Their high-risk."
-She kept reading.
+"Sanctioned high-risk. *Their* high-risk."
+She kept reading, anger building in her voice.
 "And this—media obligations at the team's discretion.
-You could be required to do promotional appearances on your off days."
+You could be required to do promotional appearances on your off days.
+They own your time, honey."

 "That's normal for professional athletes."

 "Normal doesn't mean good."
-Caroline looked at him.
+Caroline looked at him, and there was something fierce in her eyes I'd never seen before.
 "Honey, I'm not trying to talk you out of this.
-I'm trying to make sure you understand what you'd be agreeing to."
+I'm trying to make sure you understand what you'd be agreeing to.
+Because I spent seventeen years agreeing to things without reading the fine print, and I'm not watching you do the same."

-"I'm starting to."
+"I'm starting to understand."
 Ethan pulled the laptop back, scrolled to a section we'd flagged.
 "This is the part that bothers me most.
 Educational deferrals require written approval from team management, and can be denied for performance or team needs."

 "Meaning MIT would have to wait," I said.
 "And they might not wait."